CameronInLondon/CameronInLondon.github.io/_posts/2022-04-02-excel-vs-pandas.md

 </div>
 <div class="jp-Cell-inputWrapper"><div class="jp-InputPrompt jp-InputArea-prompt">
 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput " data-mime-type="text/markdown">
-<p>That's all for now there are many more functions to try, Python has 68 functions and Pandas will have a similar number.
-Enjoy.</p>
+<p>That's all for now there are many more functions to try, this post has only scratched the surface.
+But learn all these and you will be well on your way with Pandas.</p>

 </div>
 </div>